 - The replacement of lost or damaged prescriptions.
-Stolen medications will be covered at the benefit program rate when accompanied by a police report. - Drugs prescribed for the treatment of sexual dysfunction. - Drugs to enhance libido function. - Enteral feedings, food supplements, lactose-free foods, specialized formulas, vitamins and/or minerals that do not require a prescription are not covered, even if they are required to maintain weight or strength and regardless of whether these are prescribed by a physician. - · Drugs used for experimental or investigational purposes. - · Drugs used for cosmetic purposes. - · Drugs not included in the Patient Protection and Affordable Care Act that can be purchased without a prescription. - Medicinal foods (regardless of whether they require a prescription or not). - Insulin pumps and insulin pump supplies. - Prescriptions ordered or provided by a member of your immediate family. - Histamine H2 Receptor Antagonist (H2RA) drugs for members one year of age or older. - Proton Pump Inhibitor (PPI) drugs for members one year of age or older. - · Nasal corticosteroid drugs. - Medical devices approved via the FDA 510(k) Premarket Notification review process. - Unapproved prescription drugs that do not have FDA approval such as drugs grandfathered, DESI, or GRAS/E. - Viscosupplementation and intra-articular hyluronate products. - Aduhelm - Amondys 45 - Emflaza - Exondys 51 - Makena - Vyondys 53
+Stolen medications will be covered at the benefit program rate when accompanied by a police report. - Drugs prescribed for the treatment of sexual dysfunction. - · Drugs to enhance libido function. - Enteral feedings, food supplements, lactose-free foods, specialized formulas, vitamins and/or minerals that do not require a prescription are not covered, even if they are required to maintain weight or strength and regardless of whether these are prescribed by a physician. - Drugs used for experimental or investigational purposes. - Drugs used for cosmetic purposes. - Drugs not included in the Patient Protection and Affordable Care Act that can be purchased without a prescription. - Medicinal foods (regardless of whether they require a prescription or not). - Insulin pumps and insulin pump supplies with the exception of Omnipod Dash, Omnipod 5 G6. - Prescriptions ordered or provided by a member of your immediate family. - Histamine H2 Receptor Antagonist (H2RA) drugs for members one year of age or older. - Proton Pump Inhibitor (PPI) drugs for members one year of age or older. - · Nasal corticosteroid drugs. - Medical devices approved via the FDA 510(k) Premarket Notification review process. - Unapproved prescription drugs that do not have FDA approval such as drugs grandfathered, DESI, or GRAS/E. - Viscosupplementation and intra-articular hyluronate products. - Aduhelm - Amondys 45 - Emflaza - Exondys 51 - Makena - Vyondys 53 - Autologus serum eye drops (ASED) - Nasal Antihistamine drugs - · Weight loss products

 These Pharmacy Benefit Exclusions also apply to the EHP Plus Medical Benefit with the exception of insulin pumps and insulin pump supplies.
-Refer to the Pharmacy Management Program section of the EHP Prescription Drug Formulary to see Lifestyle Medication (i.e. Drugs and Items at Discounted Rate) and Non Covered Drugs.
+Refer to the Pharmacy Management Program section of the EHP Prescription Drug Formulary to see Discounted Drugs at 100% Coinsurance and Non Covered Drugs.